 Another set of time-lapse movies of extremely stable layers, seen at close range, is available at submeso.org.
 These, too, are extremely informative.
 They show the “sheet and layer” structure that is now known to be ubiquitous in the atmosphere.

 The temperature gradient is steepest near the ground, because the presence of a solid surface inhibits convection.
 This makes inferior mirages visible over smooth surfaces.
 Even when the sky is overcast, enough sunlight reaches the ground to produce a shallow convective layer.
-Weak inferior mirages have been detected even when rain was falling.
+Weak inferior mirages have even been detected when rain was falling.

 The convection is strongest in the middle of the day, when the sun is highest in the sky, sending about a kilowatt per square meter to the surface at temperate latitudes.
 By the end of the afternoon, the thickness of the convectively heated region is usually a few hundred meters.